-CHANGES IN YOUR FEDERAL TAXABLE INCOME OR FEDERAL TAX LIABILITY

-You must report to the Rhode Island Division of Taxation any change or correction in federal taxable income or federal tax liability as reported on your federal income tax return, whether resulting from the filing of an amended federal return or otherwise, within 90 days after filing such amended return or final determination of such change by the Internal Revenue Service.
-Use Form RI-1040X-NR to report any changes.
+CHANGES IN YOUR FEDERAL TAXABLE INCOME OR FEDERAL TAX LIABILITY correction in federal taxable income or federal tax liability as reported on your federal income tax return, whether resulting from the filing of an amended federal return or otherwise, within 90 days after filing such amended return or final determination of such change by the Internal Revenue Service.
+Report any changes on Form RI-1040NR, and check the Amended checkbox.
+Using the Supplement to Individual Income Tax Return, provide an explanation of changes to your income, deductions or credits.
+Attach the supplement to your amended return.
+The supplement can be found on the Division of Taxation's website at: